-Q1.
-Construct an E-R diagram for a company database that has to be designed to ke projects.
-The database should also be able to keep track of dependents of each make appropriate assumptions to make the specification complete.
+Q1. .
+Construct an E-R diagram for a company database that has to be designed to kee ep track of employees, departments and projects.
+The database should also be able to keep track of dependents of each er nployee for medical purpose.
+You can make appropriate assumptions to make the specification complete.
 Convert E-R schema into relational schemas.
 7 + 3 OR Describe the three-schema architecture.
-Why do we need mappings between scl nema levels?
+Why do we need mappings between sche ema levels?
 What is the difference between logical data independence and physical data independence?
 Which one is harder to achieve?
-Why?
+Whv?
 4+1+3+2 OR What do you mean by degree and cardinality of a relationship?
-Explain w vith suitable example specialization and generalization.
+Explain with th suitable example specialization and generalization.
 Explain the terms super key and candidate key with example.
-2+(2+2)+(2+2) Q2.
-Compare left outer join, right outer join and full outer join with example.
-Consider following schemas - Sailor (sid, sname, rating, age) Reserve (sid, bid, day) Give an expression in Relational Algebra for each of the following queries : a.
+2+(2+2)+(2+2) Q2. .
+Compare left outer join , right outer join and full outer join with example.
+(2+2+2)+2+2 Consider following schemas - Sailor (sid, sname, rating, age) Reserve (sid, bid, day) Give an expression in Relational Algebra for each of the following queries : a.
+Find names of the sailors who have reserved boat number 203. a.
 Find names of the sailors who have reserved boat number 203. b.
 Find names and ages of the sailors who have reserved a boat.
-(2+2+2)+2+2 A. Consider the following schemas: Employee (employee_no, employee_name, salary) Project (project_no, project_name, project_manager) Works_for (project_no, employee_no) Write the following queries in Relational Algebra: 3+3 i.
-List the name of employees working on project 'P2' but not on project ect 'P1'. ii.
-List the name of employees who are working on a project for which 'E2' is the project manager.
+OR A. Consider the following schemas: Employee (employee_no, employee_name, salary) Project (project_no, project_name, project_manager) Works_for (project_no, employee_no) Write the following queries in Relational Algebra: 3+3 i.
+List the name of employees working on project 'P2' but not on projec ct 'P1'. ii.
+List the name of employees who are working on a project for which ' E2' is the project manager.
 B. Consider the following tables: